cloudfoundry-community/bosh-config-resource/README.md

 # BOSH Config Resource

-A resource that will allow updating cloud and runtime configs using the [BOSH CLI v2][cli_v2].
+A resource that will allow updating cloud and runtime configs on a live Bosh server, using the [Bosh CLI v2][cli_v2].

 [cli_v2]: https://bosh.io/docs/cli-v2/

 ## Adding to your pipeline